davidgma/google-sheets-demo/README.md

 The second hurdle to overcome is to get this script to actually load with Angular.
 You know whether it has loaded or not because if it does, a little Google button appears to let you sign in to the app and if it doesn't, the button doesn't appear at all.
 I tried a lot of things, mainly in Stackblitz, to get it to load but without success.
 I put the script tag in the head section of the index.html file per the Google example but it didn't load.
 I tried putting it in the external dependencies; it still didn't load.
 I tried putting it it the angular.json file.
 Nope.
 I tried taking out the `async defer` but the whole thing just hung.
 I think I may have tried some other things but I can't remember them all.
 In the end, I found a way of loading it that works perfectly and even gives you a hook into the event that is fired when it has loaded.
 I'm grateful to someone named [Ruben](https://github.com/rubenCodeforges) for the guidance on how to do it.

-To make it more re-usable, I have a service that loads an API asynchronously and returns a Promise.
+To make it more re-usable, I have a service that loads a javascript file asynchronously and returns a Promise.
 It is in the service js-loader.service.ts:

 ```typescript
 import { Injectable } from '@angular/core';